particle-iot/workshop-mesh-spectra/content/docs/README.md

   - Unbox a brand new Xenon, claim it to your Particle account, and make it light up with Tinker
 - Chapter 2: Setting up your first Mesh network
   - Create a Mesh network with your first device and add your PartiBadge Xenon to it.
 Explore interaction between devices on a Mesh network.
-- Chapter 3: Working with sensors and the Particle Device Cloud
+- Chapter 3: Mesh messaging and the Particle Device Cloud
   - Control your badge from the Mesh Gateway device, read from badge sensors, and talk to the Particle Device Cloud through the gateway.
 - Extras: Taking your exploration further
-  - Resources for taking your exploration of Particle Mesh further.
+  - Resources for taking your exploration of Mesh and the Particle Ecosystem further.

 ---